- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 Cancellation cover can vary depending on your situation in regards to pregnancy.
 If you’re cancelling for the reason of falling pregnant, there is no cover.
 However, if you have underlying health conditions and your doctor deems it unsafe to travel whilst you are pregnant, there can generally be cover and grounds to cancel your trip.

 We offer cover which includes cancellation, medical emergencies and repatriation all surrounding pregnancies.
-In terms of how much cover, will be dependent on how far along you are in your pregnancy and the reasoning for cancelling your trip.
+In terms of how much cover, this will be dependent on how far along you are in your pregnancy and the reasoning for cancelling your trip.

 What reasons can I cancel my trip?